 ARTIST

-I recently met a really neat Dr. who has brain cancer.
-He told me he had gotten a lot out of some of my songs.
-Even though "seemingly well" people have told me basically the same thing over the years, that exchange with a person savouring his mortality prompted this website.
+I recently met a Dr., Eric, who had brain cancer.
+He told me he had gotten a lot out of my songs, which he had as one off CDs I had given his girlfriend.
+Even though people have told me basically the same thing over the years, that exchange with a person savoring his mortality prompted this website so anyone that might get a blessing big or small from it might have easy access.

-As my pal Larry John McNally wrote about his own efforts at making music, “if one man's load is a little bit lighter, then my work is not in vain”.
-If you take the time to mine this material, I hope you find something that makes the effort worthwhile and puts in perspective that "we're all waiting in the checkout line" and should embrace the best of every second on our way to the register.
+If you take the time to mine this material, I hope you find something that makes the effort worthwhile and puts in perspective that "were all waiting in the checkout line" as that song says, and should embrace the best of every second of every minute of every hour of every day, on our way to the register.
+I wish you all the best.

 Thanks and take care,